paul-tqh-nguyen/arxiv_as_a_news_paper/README.md

 https://arxiv.org/ cannot provide it, so we must provide it via our [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) functionality, the first of our 2 distinct functional sub-systems.

-Our [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) will scrape https://arxiv.org/ and store the information into a database that our front end will access.
+Our [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) will scrape https://arxiv.org/ (or a mirror, see https://arxiv.org/help/mirrors) and store the information into a database that our front end will access.

 NOTE: The extraction process can take a long time as we want to avoid being throttled or blocked.